Guide to Work, Study, Travel and Living Abroad

 Guilherme was not accepted.

-He had one chance to reapply, in six months, before he exceeded the age limit for the program.
+He had one chance to reapply in six months before he exceeded the age limit for the program.
 We began to study twice a week.
-I was still relatively new as a teacher, and this was my first experience working with a student who had a clear and pressing objective looming.
+I was still relatively new as a teacher, and this was my first experience working with a student with a clear and pressing objective looming.
 I demanded a lot from Guilherme, and he responded.
-I can tell you, it’s a gratifying experience as a teacher when a student rises to your challenge.
+It's a gratifying experience as a teacher when a student rises to your challenge.

 In six months, Guilherme faced his second interview.